Future Orientation of the Group

 The analysis of our industry-specific and application-related sales is a component of our annual strategy process.
 In addition, we examine changes in future growth potential arising from demand trends and technological developments, and adjust our strategic orientation in the divisions if necessary.

-The occurrence of a global economic crisis or the emergence of regional economic crises are two significant economic and industry risks that are rated as “high” or “medium” risks.
-In the 2017 fiscal year, we changed our assessments of the probability of these risks occurring and of the potential damages.
-We assess the risk of both of these things to be lower than in the previous year.
+The occurrence of a global economic crisis or the emergence of regional economic crises are two significant economic and industry risks that are rated as “very high” or “high” risks.
+In the 2018 fiscal year, we assessed the probability of these two risks occurring as being higher due to the slowdown in growth and the deterioration of the outlook regarding the development of the economy.
+Since a subdued market development was already taken into account in our medium-term financial planning, our assessment of the potential losses compared to the previous year decreased slightly.
+The evaluated risk of the two individual risks occurring was higher than in the previous year.

 Sales risks result mainly from intensified competition or shifts in customer structure.
 They include sales risks for individual products or product groups due to specific demand trends.